-'''

-The following is an extract from (Wolper 1996a):
+''' The following is an extract from (Wolper 1996a):

 \begin{quote}

-Consider, for instance, the issue of compositionality in proof systems

-for concurrency.
-I am not going to argue that compositionality is

-undesirable, but that achieving it without algorithmic support (in

-a broad sense) is easy and mostly useless.
+Consider, for instance, the issue of compositionality in proof systems for concurrency.
+I am not going to argue that compositionality is undesirable, but that achieving it without algorithmic support (in a broad sense) is easy and mostly useless.

-\end{quote}

-'''
+\end{quote} '''

-Add this text before the line \section{Indices, references, and citations} to your MEX file.
-Save the file, execute latex small once in a terminal window, and see how the quote environment is formatted.
+Add this text before the line \section{Indices, references, and citations} to your MTEX file.
+Save the file, build the PDF file again, and see how the quote environment is formatted.

-10. In step 1 of this practical we had given a label References to the subsection 'Labels' of the section 'Indices, references, and citations' and we have seen in step 3 that \ref{References} has been replaced by '2.2' and the occurrence of \pageref{References} by '1'.

-In steps 4 to 9 we've inserted a section entitled 'Lists' before the section 'Indices, references, and citations' and we have included a lot of material into this new section.

-So, \ref{References} should now resolve to '3.2', as an additional section has been added in front of it, and \pageref{References} should resolve to '2', as the material now appears on page 2 of the typset document.
-Check that this is the case.

-11. A table of contents, list of figures, and list of tables can easily be generated by using the macros \tableofcontents, \listoffigures, and \listoftables, respectively.
+- 10. In step 1 of this practical we had given a label References to the subsection 'Labels' of the section 'Indices, references, and citations' and we have seen in step 3 that \ref{References} has been replaced by '2.2' and the occurrence of \pageref{References} by '1'. - In steps 4 to 9 we've inserted a section entitled 'Lists' before the section 'Indices, references, and citations' and we have included a lot of material into this new section. - So, \ref{References} should now resolve to '3.2', as an additional section has been added in front of it, and \pageref{References} should resolve to '2', as the material now appears on page 2 of the typeset document.
+Check that this is the case. - 11.
+A table of contents, list of figures, and list of tables can easily be generated by using the macros \tableofcontents, \listoffigures, and \listoftables, respectively.
 Typically, these should appear right at the start of your document.
 So, insert these three macros into small.tex right after the line \begin{document} and save the file.

-Executing latex small once now will not be enough.
-During the first execution after inserting the three macros, KTEX will generate three additional files, small.toc, small.lof, and small.lot for contents, figures, and tables, respectively.
-Only another execution of latex small will include those files into the typeset document.
-So, execute latex small at least twice and have a look at the result.
+When building the PDF file using a Terminal window, executing pdflatex small.tex once now will not be enough.
+During the first execution after inserting the three macros, MTEX will generate three additional files, small.toc, small.lof, and small.lot for contents, figures, and tables, respectively.
+Only another execution of pdflatex small.tex will include those files into the typeset document.
+So, execute pdflatex small.tex at least twice and have a look at the result.
+Alternatively, in TeXnicCenter it suffices to press Control-F7 once (or twice under some settings) and view the result with F5.

 12. For longer documents, like book chapters, books, theses, an index is often useful for the reader.
 To be able to create an index, add before the line \begin{document} to small.tex and add before the line \end{document}.
 Now everything is ready for you to define index entries.
 You do so by using index macros, e.g. \index{Index Entry}.
 Add the following text before \section{Indices, references, and citations}: